Backpacking Uzbekistan: the ultimate travel guide

-Aeroflot, Turkish Airlines and Air Astana have direct flights to Tashkent International Airport.
+By plane: Aeroflot, Turkish Airlines and Air Astana have direct flights to Tashkent International Airport.

-Entering Uzbekistan by train is possible from both Russia and Kazakhstan.
+By train: Entering Uzbekistan by train is possible from both Russia and Kazakhstan.
 From Russia you can take the train from Moscow to Tashkent.
 It runs eventually through Kazakhstan and you will cross the border at Beyneu.
 Another route from Kazakhstan is the train from Almaty to Tashkent.

-It is also possible to travel by bus from Kazakhstan.
+By bus: It is also possible to travel by bus from Kazakhstan.
 The easiest option is the bus from Shymkent to Tashkent.
 The journey takes about 5 hours.

 When you travel from Kyrgyzstan it is possible to go from Osh to Andijon in the Fergana valley.
 From Tajikistan you can either cross the border from Khujand to Kokand in the Fergana valley or cross the border from Penjikent to Samarkand.